DoDat-12/book_learningsql/README.md

+# Learning SQL from Learning SQL - Generate, Manipulate, and Retrieve Data by Alan Beaulieu

-# Chapter 2.
+## Chapter 2.
 Creating and Populating a Database

-## Creating a MySQL Database
+### Creating a MySQL Database

 Run `.sql` file from `sakila-db` server

-## Using the mysql Command-Line Tool
+### Using the mysql Command-Line Tool

 1. Logging in from Windows shell
     ```